China’s Lanzhou boy dies during lockdown, ‘secondary disaster’ sparks public outrage – BBC News-breakinglatest.news-Breaking Latest News

 “There are now signs of wanting to change (the epidemic prevention policy), but with such a big country, there will be problems with changing too quickly,” Jin Dongyan, a professor of biochemistry at the University of Hong Kong, told the BBC in Chinese.

-He pointed out that the Chinese people have formed a huge fear of the new crown virus under the propaganda of epidemic prevention for several years, and they are “afraid of lying flat” in terms of epidemic prevention policy, but in fact, the relaxation of epidemic prevention in many parts of the world does not mean “laying flat”.
+He pointed out that the Chinese people have formed a huge fear of the new crown virus under the propaganda of epidemic prevention for several years, and they are “afraid of lying flat” in terms of epidemic prevention policy.

 He said that the policy cannot be adjusted too quickly, but only “step by step” to avoid a “big panic”.